-Live For Live Music, September 2016

 "Phish's Mike Gordon Contributed To Reed Mathis' Electric Beethoven Project"

 "Electric Beethoven Shares Sample Featuring Phish Bassist Mike Gordon"

 "Reed Mathis Reveals Electric Beethoven Details, Shares Song Featuring Mike Gordon"

 Reed Mathis (Billy & the Kids, Tea Leaf Green)

 Todd Stoops (RAQ)

-While on tour with various projects over the past few years, bassist extraordinaire Reed Mathis spent his spare time rearranging Beethoven (Symphonies 3 and 6), recording each newly reimagined movement with a long and impressive “who’s-who” list of his musical brethren, including Phish’s Page McConnell and Mike Gordon, Marco Benevento, Joe Russo, the Barr Brothers, Robert Walter and Galactic’s Stanton Moore.
+While on tour with members of the Grateful Dead, bassist extraordinaire Reed Mathis spent his spare time rearranging complete Beethoven symphonies for a rock trio format, recording each newly reimagined movement with a long and impressive "who's-who" list of his musical brethren, including Page McConnell and Mike Gordon (Phish), Joe Russo and Marco Benevento (JRAD), Robert Walter (Greyboy Allstars), Stanton Moore (Galactic), and the Barr Brothers.

-The resulting double album, “Beathoven,” was released September 2016 on Royal Potato Family records.
+The resulting album, Beathoven, was released on double-vinyl, CD, and digitally via Royal Potato Family records in September, 2016.

-When imagining what it would be like to tour these Beethoven masterpieces, Mathis rearranged his rearrangements a second time, this time welding Beethoven’s motifs and melodies to modern-era dance beats, with plenty of waypoints for the musicians to jump off into heavy, full-band improvisations.
-It’s jamtronica with Beethoven — hence, the world’s first CDM (“classical dance music”) band.
+When imagining what it would be like to tour Beethoven masterpieces such as "Ode to Joy," and "Moonlight Sonata," Mathis rearranged his rearrangements a second time, this time welding Beethoven's motifs and melodies to modern-era dance beats, with plenty of waypoints for the musicians to jump off into heavy, full-band improvisations.
+It's jamtronica with Beethoven — hence, the world's first CDM ("classical dance music") band.

 LETTER FROM REED MATHIS: